ccastri/Deliveroo/README.md

 It has been developped just as an educational pourpose and is not ment to get me any income by this time

 ## Libraries:
-react native
+- react native
-[hobbit-hole] @react-navigation
+- @react-navigation
-react-redux
+- react-redux
-@reduxjs/toolkit
+- @reduxjs/toolkit
-@sanity/cli
+- @sanity/cli
-@sanity/image-url
+- @sanity/image-url
-typescript
+- typescript
-react-currency-formatter
+- react-currency-formatter
-tailwindcss
+- tailwindcss
-nativewind
+- nativewind
-react-native-animatable
+- react-native-animatable
-react-native-heroicons
+- react-native-heroicons

-Now that you got interested let's try the [downloading the apk](https://expo.dev/accounts/nocallerworld/projects/deliveroonew/builds/1fb2f8b0-33d4-4e1d-8cbb-5312ea47a72d) to locally install it on your android.

-Also, if you rather try it directly from Expo:
+Now that you've got interested let's try [downloading the apk](https://expo.dev/accounts/nocallerworld/projects/deliveroonew/builds/1fb2f8b0-33d4-4e1d-8cbb-5312ea47a72d) to locally install it on your android.
+Also, if you rather, try it directly from Expo:

 ## Android
 ### Anybody can try it